symfony/symfony-docs/security.rst

                 # use your user class name here
                 App\Entity\User:
                     # Use native password encoder
-                    # This value auto-selects the best possible hashing algorithm.
+                    # This value auto-selects the best possible hashing algorithm
+                    # (i.e. Sodium when available).
                     algorithm: auto

     .. code-block:: xml